asecurityteam/serverfull-gateway/README.md

 <a id="markdown-overview" name="overview"></a>
 ## Overview

+**Deprecation Notice:** This package will be archived and made read-only on January 30th, 2024.
+After January 30th this repo will cease to be maintained on Github.

 This project is a compliment to [Serverfull](https://github.com/asecurityteam/serverfull) and implements a subset of the features offered by the AWS API Gateway Proxy for AWS Lambda.
 It is built on our